…and enjoy Mindful Exercise!

 This mindfulness technique will stop you from listening to the inner critic that might be telling you that you are lazy or not good enough.
 Your focus will be working on exactly what you need, right at that point in time.

 If you are finding yourself doing a million reps and not getting to the OMG! point – then you need to make the exercise harder – you can add more weight or lengthen the lever (see the next point).

 I promise you at any circuit type workout you are going to be given one, or any of these:

-Although I try not to be judgey-wudgey on exercise – full sit-ups don’t really serve much purpose except to give you a sore back.
-But still here I was, being asked to do a whole heap of them… and fast!
+Although I try not to be judgey-wudgey on exercise – full sit-ups don’t really serve many purposes except to give you a sore back.
+But still, here I was, being asked to do a whole heap of them… and fast!

-But I equally wanted to be in the moment, being a client, being told what to do and have someone else guide me through my work out for the day.
-And of course, my two friendly gentlemen companions, were fully expecting me not to be able to keep up with them at all — insert evil laughter.
+But I equally wanted to be in the moment, being a client, being told what to do and having someone else guide me through my workout for the day.
+And of course, my two friendly gentlemen companions were fully expecting me not to be able to keep up with them at all — insert evil laughter.

 You might find yourself in a similar situation – so here are three strategies that you need to keep in your back pocket if you want to do the traditional exercises, but think that the effort might be too much for your pelvic floor

 - Exhale on exertion.
 Always.
 Trust me on this.